child proof laptop

 The parental-control strategy comes in two parts.
 The first is to set up the laptop so that your kid can’t mess around with any of the settings or install any software (like a VPN).
 The second is to teach your kid how to use the machine safely.

-Let’s explore how to set this up on the Windows operating system, as well as Mac and some common browsers.
+Let’s explore how to set this up on the Mac and Windows operating systems.

 1. Click on Start and then Settings